Vexatos/Computronics/src/main/resources/assets/computronics/doc/opencomputers/computronics/en_US/block/tape_drive.md

 The tape drive also has a `seek()` function, allowing fast-forwarding to a specific point on the [cassette tape](../item/tape.md).
 Providing a negative value to the `seek()` rewinds the [cassette tape](../item/tape.md) to an earlier point.

-The tape drive provides a program called `tape` which allows for convenient reading, writing and playing of tapes.
+You can create a floppy disk called `tape` containing a program with the same name which allows for convenient reading, writing and playing of tapes.

 If an [audio cable](audio_cable.md) is connected to the drive, it will send the audio signal generated through the cable while playing instead of generating sound itself.